NuGet/docs.microsoft.com-nuget/README.md

 ### Links

-In general, always use the title of the target page as the link text rather than words like "see here" or "this documentation".
+- In general, always use the title of the target page as the link text rather than words like "see here" or "this documentation".
+- Relative links to other pages in this docset should be in the form `../<folder>/<topic-file>.md` including the trailing `.md`.
+- If you're linking to another topic in the same folder, then `../<folder>/` can be omitted.
+- When using anchors, always remember to include the `.md` before the `#`.
+- When using external links, especially to https://docs.microsoft.com or msdn.microsoft.com, omit any language tag like "en-us" so that a reader in another language lands on a target page in that same language if it's available.

-Note that bare URLs are not automatically converted into links.
+- Bare URLs are not automatically converted into links.

 ### Inline HTML